MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-protection.md

         The previously configured protection settings are retained as an archived protection template, and will be displayed again if you change the option back to **Protect**.
 You do not see this template in the Azure portal but if necessary, you can still manage the template by using [PowerShell](configure-templates-with-powershell.md).
 This behavior means that content remains accessible if it has this label with the previously applied protection settings.

     - **Protect**: Select this option to apply protection, and then go to step 5 to configure protection settings.

-    Note: You could save a new label at this stage without further configuration.
-If you do, the label is configured to apply protection such that only the person who applies the label can open the document or email with no usage restrictions.
-In some cases, this might be the required outcome, so that a user can save a file to any location and be assured that only they can open it.
-If this outcome matches your requirement and others are not required to collaborate on the protected content, go straight to step to 12 instead of step 5.

     - **Remove Protection**: Select this option to remove protection if a document or email is protected.
 Then go to step 11.